-In this post we enter a period which has been called the ‘Dark Ages’, dating roughly from the fourth to the sixteenth century.
+In this post we begin a series focussing on a period which has been called the ‘Dark’ or ‘Middle’ ages, dating roughly from the fourth to the sixteenth century.
 It is doubtful, however, that they were totally dark!
-I say that because of what we read in John 1:
+The Apostle John tells us,

-Notice the change of tense in verse 5.
-Verses 1-4 are all past tense, but verse 5 propels us into the historical present with the statement that ‘the light shines in the darkness’.
+Notice the change of tense.
+The first four sentences are all in the past tense, but the fifth propels us into the historical present: ‘the light shines in the darkness’.

-No matter what period of history, no matter what cultural context, the light shines – that is, the unstoppable power of the life of Jesus Christ keeps shining!
+No matter what period of history, no matter what cultural context, the light shines – that is, the unstoppable power of the life of Jesus Christ keeps shining.
 We need to remember that as we look at periods of history when the church was persecuted, outlawed or where reliable sources are hard to find.
-And maybe that’s an encouragement to you in your current context.
+That may be an encouragement to you in your current context.

 During these ‘dark ages’ many zealous and effective Christians were at work, preaching the gospel, planting churches and seeing many come to Christ.
-How effective they were will probably not be known until Heaven.
+How effective they were will probably not be known this side of history.

-Some commentators have sought to help us understand these times by suggesting that there existed the ‘Institutional Church’ and the ‘Inspirational Church’, or the ‘Pilgrim Church’ (E.H.
-Broadbent – ‘The Pilgrim Church’, Pickering and Inglis).
+Some commentators have sought to help us understand these times by suggesting that there existed the ‘Institutional Church’ and the ‘Inspirational Church’, or the ‘Pilgrim Church’. [i]

-As the spread of the institutional church increased so, tragically, what we would now understand to be evangelical Christianity was systematically suppressed.
+As the spread of the ‘institutional’ church increased so, tragically, what we would now understand to be evangelical Christianity was muted, even suppressed.

-But before we get there we’ll briefly look at one young man whose influence was immense once his conversion was complete – and once he realised that his now famous prayer would not be answered by a holy God!
+But before we get there we’ll briefly look at one young man whose influence was immense once his conversion was complete – and once he realised that his now famous prayer would not be answered by God.